Yanic Wildschut: Oxford United

 On 22 July 2022, Wildschut signed a two-year deal with EFL League One club Oxford United for an undisclosed fee.
 He suffered a hamstring injury 15 minutes into his debut in a pre-season friendly and missed the start of the season.
 On 17 December, he made his league debut for the club in a goalless draw against Sheffield Wednesday.
+His only goal came in a 2–1 league victory over Ipswich on 21 January 2023.
+He left the club by mutual consent in August 2023.

+Exeter City

+On 15 September 2023, Wildschut signed a short-term contract with EFL League One side Exeter City until January 2024, reuniting with former Wigan Athletic manager Gary Caldwell.
+On 17 January 2024, Wildschut's contract with the Grecians was extended until the end of the 2023-24 season.

+Wildschut's contract at Exeter City was not renewed and he became a free agent from July 1st, 2025.

 International career

 Born in the Netherlands, Wildschut is of Surinamese descent.
 He debuted with the Surinamese national team in a friendly 1–0 loss to Thailand on 27 March 2022.
 Wildschut scored his first international goal for Suriname on 7 June 2022, during a 3–1 loss to Jamaica in the CONCACAF Nations League.

 Personal life

 Wildschut is married and in late October 2016, he became a father when his wife gave birth to a son.